Step 1: Learn more about the block scheduling process

 When can I make changes to my schedule?

 Beginning February 7, 2019, your registration appointment will be viewable on the landing page of your Student Center.
 During the first round, you will be able to register for up to 16 units.
 For more information about registration, please visit: registrar.calpoly.edu/enrollment-appointments

 I am planning on changing my major and still have questions about how that will impact my block schedule, what should I do?

 Call Engineering Student Services at 805-756-1461 and schedule an appointment or come to our drop-in hours to discuss this further.
-We recommend you schedule your appointment for after Nov.
-5th, we will be able to provide you much more detailed information once we can see what courses you have block enrolled into.
+We recommend you schedule your appointment for after your block schedule is finalized, we will be able to provide you much more detailed information once we can see what courses you have block enrolled into.